PimpTrizkit/PJs/README.md

 *This is just an alias function to shorten other JS code.*

-"dgCNz" stands for "document.getElementsByClassName (zero index)".
+"dgCNz" alias for "document.getElementsByClassName (zero index)".

 This will search inside `document` for the first element that has a `className` equal to the string specified.
 And then return that element or `undefined`.